BRWR Safeguarding Policy & Guidance

 Policy:

-It is the policy of BRWR to support volunteers in the process of raising a concern about suspected abuse of children or vulnerable adults.
+It is the policy of BRWR to support volunteers in raising a concern about suspected abuse of children or vulnerable adults.

 For the purposes of this policy the following definitions shall apply: